npgsql/doc/conceptual/Npgsql/basic-usage.md

 ### Connections without a data source

 The data source concept is new in Npgsql 7.0, and is the recommended way to use Npgsql.
-When using older versions, connections where instantiated directly, rather than obtaining them from a data source:
+When using older versions, connections are instantiated directly, rather than obtaining them from a data source:

 ```csharp
 await using var conn = new NpgsqlConnection(connectionString);
 await conn.OpenAsync();
 ```

-Direct instantiation of connection is still supported, but is discouraged for various reasons when using Npgsql 7.0.
+Direct instantiation of connection is still supported, but is discouraged for various reasons when using Npgsql 7.0 or above.

 ## Other execution methods

 Above, we executed SQL via [ExecuteReaderAsync](https://docs.microsoft.com/dotnet/api/system.data.common.dbcommand.executereaderasync).
-There are other ways to execute a command, based on what results you expect from it:
+There are various ways to execute a command, based on what results you expect from it:

 1. [ExecuteNonQueryAsync](https://docs.microsoft.com/dotnet/api/system.data.common.dbcommand.executenonqueryasync): executes SQL which doesn't return any results, typically `INSERT`, `UPDATE` or `DELETE` statements.
 Returns the number of rows affected.
 2. [ExecuteScalarAsync](https://docs.microsoft.com/dotnet/api/system.data.common.dbcommand.executescalarasync): executes SQL which returns a single, scalar value.